The “BW Resources” stock manipulation scandal

 Stanley Ho visited the Philippines in late 1999.
-However, the plan to operate gaming casinos was opposed heavily by the Catholic church, with Ho being accused as part of the triad gangsters.
+The plan to operate gaming casinos, however, was heavily opposed by the Catholic church, with Ho being accused as part of the Chinese triad.

-The plan eventually did not materialize and a week after Ho’s visit, BW’s stock price dropped to below Php30.00.
-The price continued falling weeks later and thousands of stock traders and investors lost millions in the process.
+The plan eventually did not materialize and just a week after Ho’s visit, BW’s stock price plunged below P30.00.
+The price continued falling weeks later, even reaching below P1.00 and thousands of stock traders and investors lost millions in the process.

 The Philippine Stock Exchange then stepped in and investigated the company.
 It uncovered several stock price manipulation strategies supposedly conducted by Tan and his cohorts.